The Riddle (Five for Fighting song)

 "The Riddle" is a song by American singer Five for Fighting.
-It was released on May 15, 2006 as the lead single from his third album Two Lights.
+It was released on May 15, 2006, as the lead single from his fourth album Two Lights.
 The song peaked at number 40 on the Billboard Hot 100 chart during an 18-week chart stay, making it Five for Fighting's third and, to date, last top-40 hit in the United States.
 On the Billboard Adult Contemporary chart, the single reached number four.

 Background and content

 John Ondrasik has stated that it was the hardest to write of any of his songs, taking 18 months to write.
 By the end, he had over 100 drafts before he came up with the final version.
 Although it began as a song on the meaning of life, it later evolved into a song about the love between a father and his son, inspired by his relationship with his own five-year-old.